 1. It was constructed in the 13th century by King Louis IX

-It was constructed in the 13th century by King Louis IX, later known as Saint Louis.
+It was constructed in the 13th century by King Louis IX, later known as Saint Louis, one of the most famous saints of France.
 Saint Louis had earned a sainthood for bringing back the Crown of Thorns and other holy relics from the Crucifixion of Christ to France from Constantinople (today known as Turkey).

 The relics had been sold by Emperor Baudouin II, the last Latin emperor of Constantinople who was seeking to raise funds for his besieged city.
 He sold them to a Venetian bank and this is how King Louis IX acquired them.